ed-puckett/esbook/README.md

 mathematics interfaces, and various graphics functions and other functions to manipluate the output.
 Also included are:

+    println:        prints its argument followed by newline
+    printf:         implementation of std C printf()
+    sprintf:        implementation of std C sprintf()
     settings:       current settings
     theme_settings: current theme_settings
     formatting:     set formatting { displayAlign, displayIndent }